Posted on behalf of Stephens, Anderson & Cummings on Nov 25, 2014 in Product Liability

 Unfortunately for future plaintiffs, the confidential nature of these settlements mean that important details will remain sealed from the public.
 Anyone attempting to build a case against Takata, Honda, or other players in the airbag recall drama will have to proceed without potentially critical information that may have been revealed during these trials.

 The quick, secret deals are a cornerstone of many product liability cases in any number of industries.
 By agreeing to settle but doing so out of the public eye, Takata et al. continue to keep important information not only from future plaintiffs, but from the public.

 Sadly, the silence that surrounds these proceedings only adds to the confusion many drivers are feeling while they wonder whether their vehicle is safe to drive.
 Because almost one dozen auto manufacturers are involved in the Takata recalls, it is difficult to say which vehicles were fitted with Takata's airbags, or whether those devices were part of the defective group.

 Takata is currently under investigation by federal regulators for allegations that it destroyed evidence of airbag failures that underwent secret testing.
 A spokesperson for the company claims the allegations have no merit.

 If you or a loved one was injured by a Takata airbag, let our firm help you assert your rights.
-You deserve justice, and we always fight for the maximum amount of compensation available.
+You deserve justice, and our Fort Worth injury lawyers always fight for the maximum amount of compensation available.

 For a free and confidential consultation, call Stephens, Anderson & Cummings for a FREE review.
 Our product liability attorneys continue to monitor the details of this case and are currently investigating injury and death claims associated with the faulty Takata airbags.